100-m/nx.digital/doc/security.md

 <!-- <img style="width: 100%;" src="/doc/img/on-premises-security.png" /> -->

 We operate in a "cloud paradigm" with a decentralized vision of security: sensitive data and code can be located on multiple networks that are accessible on the Web.
 In that case, each application is responsible for its security.
 Access to an application or a resource is protected through authentication.
-Each user is given a "key" (an SSH key or a token) that gives him some rights.
+Each user is given a "key" (an SSH key or a token) that gives him/her some rights.
 Information is exchanged between applications on the public web through encrypted protocols to guarantee confidentiality.

 In a "cloud paradigm", there is no such thing as a local network to protect.
 The only local resource is the local machine of the user.
 This is why all our machines have an encrypted disk and are password protected.